php-fig/fig-standards/accepted/PSR-12-extended-coding-style-guide.md

 ### 4.2 Using traits

-The `use` keyword used inside the classes to implement traits MUST be declared on the next line after the opening brace.
+The `use` keyword used inside the classes to implement traits MUST be declared on the next line after the first opening brace of the item implementing it.

 ~~~php
 <?php